Saturday, September 27, 2008

 Antonio Lopez de Santa Anna, general and several times president and dictator of Mexico, was an arrogant, self-important figure.
 An officer of limited skills (his victories over the Spanish, the French, and rebels within his own country seem frequently to have been products of good luck rather that tactical skill), his subversion of the Republic of Mexico's 1824 constitution (the flag over the Alamo was the Mexican tricolor with the usual eagle/serpent design replaced simply by the date 1824) undermined the brief, flickering possibility for land reform in that country and is the grandparent of the unending widespread economic problems in Mexico to this day.

 The Kingston Trio's version is a gem.
-Gilmore's abovementioned contribution - Buzz Wheeler's wonderful bass run as an intro that foreshadows the dark shadings of the minor key of the song.
-The Trio's vocals have the almost hushed urgency that I for one love about so many songs on that first album - "John B,""Fast Freight," and "Tom Dooley" especially.
+Gilmore's abovementioned contribution is Buzz Wheeler's wonderful bass run as an intro that presages the dark shadings of the minor key of the song; Gilmore insisted that the album should include Wheeler, whom Gilmore had heard accompanying the group in its first serious professional engagement at San Francisco's Purple Onion nightclub, where Wheeler was the house bassist.
+The Trio's vocals have the almost hushed urgency that I love about so many songs on that first album - "John B,""Fast Freight," and "Tom Dooley" especially.
 No banjo here - but a ton of energy:

 Perhaps the best-known classic folk performance is by Odetta, who combines basic instrumentation with a thrilling vocal:

-For another take on the song (and please overlook the weird and incongruous anime/manga images), here is a marvelous but now defunct Seattle-based group called Victory Sings At Sea.
-This sounds like the British version of the song - and note how many verses here appear in another KT song from Capitol 996 - GREAT vocals here:
+For another take on the song (and please overlook the weird and incongruous anime/manga images), here is a marvelous Seattle-based group called Northwestern Musicians on the album Victory Sings At Sea.* This sounds like the British version of the song - and note how many verses here appear in another KT song from Capitol 996 - GREAT vocals here:

-I'd thought this was an original arrangement - and then I Liam Clancy with cousin Robbie O'Connel and son Donal.
+I'd thought this was a completely original arrangement - and then I heard Liam Clancy with cousin Robbie O'Connell and son Donal.
 And typical Clancys it is - less polished, more direct, and undeniably energetic:

-I was delighted to see in the late 90s that former Trio member John Stewart returned to his folk roots with a group called Darwin's Army, a group that included Stewart stalwarts John Hoke, Dennis Kenmore, and Dave Batti (all currently touring as part of the John Stewart Band) and John's wife Buffy.
-They have a classic version of the song, contributed by Xroads regular Mr. Banjo:
+I was delighted to see in the late 90s that former Trio member John Stewart returned to his folk roots with a group called Darwin's Army, which included Stewart stalwarts John Hoke, Dennis Kenmore, and Dave Batti (all currently touring as part of the John Stewart Band) and John's wife Buffy.
+They have a classic version of the song, contributed by Kingston Crossroads message board regular Mr. Banjo:

 For the more contemporary minded - Nebraska folk-punk (that's what they call themselves) group The Killigans, who put this on a CD.
 Note their incorporation of the KT/Buzz Wheeler closing riff here: